Seven Insights From Two Months of Blogging

 Introspection is an essential element in self-learning.
 Without it, you don't know what works and what doesn't work and why so.
 So here are the insights from past two months of blogging.

-Let the readers surprise you: I write every post with a zeal.
-Yet, I will like a post little more than others because I attempted something new like drawing or it was a new learning for me.
+7. Let the readers surprise you: I write every post with a zeal.
+Yet, I will like a post little more than others because I attempted something How Ideologies Impact Problem Solving like drawing or it was a new SODAS - A Simple Problem Solving Methodology for me.
 In all these cases, I would expect that readers would go agog too.
 You know the reality that it is not so.
-Readers are fascinated by an interview, book review or something I didn’t spend too much time on.
+Readers are fascinated by an Don't Set a Goal Without Knowing Your Passion, Book Review - Making Breakthrough Innovation Happen or Quotable quotes from 'A Game Plan For Life' by John Wooden on.
 Then again, that is the experience of all creative artists.

 Blogging is exciting and I plan to continue learning through it.
 What about you?
 What model do you follow for learning?
 What are the tools in your ecosystem?
 Let me know.